Adele Jeunette has been a resident of Littleton for 24 years, the same amount of time she's been driving to see lights in the area.

 The zoo is one of the biggest Denver light displays with 70 acres of decorated trees, shrubs, and--of course--lighted displays bent into the shapes of animals.
 The elephants with the colorfully-decorated elephant on its back is one of my favorites.
 I also like the Chinese dragon.
 The zoo also features several "animated" displays of animal movement--which is just really the lights turning off and on on different sections to suggest movement.
 Some things you can see are a frog "jumping," two bighorn sheep crashing together, and a cougar (I think) turning its head.
 There are peacocks and flamingos and if you have a kid who likes creepy crawlies, they can keep their eyes out for lighted snakes and other little creatures.

 I also like the lanterns strung up by the elephant house and the globe lights that turn colors on the bushes near there.
-They give off a softer light than the bright LED lights that are so common.
+They give off a softer light than the bright

-Another thing that people seemed disappointed about is that they don't see many animals.
+One thing that people seemed disappointed about is that they don't see many animals.
 Well, it's night time and most of the animals are tucked in and asleep.
 You need to go with the mindset that you are mostly there to see the lights.
 That being said, you can see a few animals.
 The giraffe house and the elephant house are usually open, and you can get pretty close to the animals there.
 We've also been able to catch sight of a mountain goat and some penguins.

 New!
 Music and Light Show